 New York regulators are appealing the decision, and they should prevail.
 Not only are the detailed terms of the regulation reasonably clear, but the New York Department of Financial Services did not need to provide even the guidance that it did provide.
 A state is free to impose fiduciary duties on persons who engage in certain transactions without any such guidance.
 For example, California imposes a common law fiduciary duty on stockbrokers providing advice to clients.
 Twomey v.
 Mitchum, Jones, and Templeton, Inc., 262 Cal.
 App.
-2d 690; less times; Duffy v.
+2d 690 (1968); Duffy v.
 Cavalier, 215 Cal.
 App.
 3d 1517, 1530 (1989) (reaffirming Twomey).
 Such a duty should apply to an agent selling a LIIS policy because LIIS policies are at least as complicated as stock, bond, and mutual fund transactions.
 Even a financially literate consumer has essentially no chance of assessing whether a LIIS policy is a good investment, and so the consumer invariably relies on the agent.
 California should adopt a "best interest" standard that is equivalent to a fiduciary standard.
 While guidelines similar to New York's may be helpful to the industry, such a standard can and should be adopted without guidelines if industry groups wish to oppose guidelines, as they apparently have in New York.

 California has not yet adopted suitability and best interest standards for LIIS, but in its February 5, 2018 Comments to the NAIC Annuity Suitability (A) Working Group, the California Department of Insurance took the position that suitability and best interest standards should apply to sales of both annuities and “life insurance products that have an investment component.”
 The California DOI reiterated that position in its June 12, 2019 comments on the NAIC’s November 24, 2017 Draft Amendments to the Suitability in Annuity Transactions Model Regulation (#275).
 Among other things, the California DOI believes that the agent, or insurer if there is no agent, must consider only the interests of the consumer in making a recommendation to purchase annuity (or a life insurance policy with an investment component).
 Further, the DOI expressed the concern that the SEC’s best interest standard “states that a best interest standard is required but actually requires a standard of care that is not a true best interest standard: while the broker-dealer cannot put his/her own interest first, the consumer’s interests are not required to be put first.”
 This “may cause producers to tell their clients that they are required to sell annuities that are in the consumer’s best interest” and may cause consumers to “incorrectly believe that the producer is putting the consumer’s interest first.”

 The California Department of Insurance has also recommended a prohibition on cash or non-cash compensation that depends on the producer's having reached a target sales level.
-See California DOI Comments of July 15, 2019 to NAIC; California DOI Comments to NAIC 5.7.18 We agree with the DOI's position since compensation that depends on the producer's having reached a particular level can exacerbate the inherent conflict of interest that a producer faces in making a recommendation or a particular policy.
+See California DOI Comments of July 15, 2019 to NAIC; California DOI Comments to NAIC 5.7.18 We agree with the DOI's position since compensation that depends on the producer's having reached a particular level can exacerbate the inherent conflict of interest that a producer faces in making a recommendation for a particular policy.